Pardon of January 6 United States Capitol attack defendants: Family of pardoned people

 Several family members and friends of convicted defendants celebrated the news outside of the D.C.
 Jail.

 Jackson Reffitt reported his father, Guy Reffitt, days before the attack on the Capitol.
-He said that, after the attack on the Capitol, his father warned him not to report him because "traitors get shot."
-Jackson went on to testify against him in court, and Guy was sentenced to over seven years in prison.
+He said that, after the attack on the Capitol, his father warned him not to report him because "traitors get shot".
+Jackson testified against him in court, and Guy was sentenced to over seven years in prison.
 On January 22, 2025, Jackson told MSNBC he had received death threats and feared what his father, having been pardoned, might do to him.

 Police

-Daniel Hodges, a Metropolitan Police Department officer who had been repeatedly assaulted and crushed by rioters during the attack, responded to the pardons on his Twitter account with a facetious post: "Thanks America."
+Daniel Hodges, a Metropolitan Police Department officer whom rioters repeatedly assaulted and crushed during the attack, responded to the pardons on his Twitter account with a facetious post: "Thanks America."
 Former Metropolitan police officer Michael Fanone, who was beaten and tased until unconscious during the riot, was asked during a CNN interview what he would say to Oath Keepers founder Stewart Rhodes.
 Fanone replied, "Go fuck yourself.
 You're a liar".

-Former Capitol Police Sergeant Aquilino Gonell described the pardons as a "miserable" injustice that removed accountability from rioters who did "irreparable damage to our nation".
-Former Capitol Police officer Harry Dunn called the pardons a "continuation of the stain that January 6th left on our nation", and said he was not surprised that Trump fulfilled his promise to people he had incited to attack the Capitol and its defenders.
+Former Capitol Police Sergeant Aquilino Gonell called the pardons a "miserable" injustice that removed accountability from rioters who did "irreparable damage to our nation".
+Former Capitol Police officer Harry Dunn called them a "continuation of the stain that January 6th left on our nation" and said he was not surprised that Trump fulfilled his promise to people he had incited to attack the Capitol and its defenders.

 The Fraternal Order of Police—the nation's largest police union, which endorsed Trump in each of the last three elections—joined the International Association of Chiefs of Police in condemning the mass pardon.
-In a joint statement on January 22, 2025, the organizations said that the pardon of "individuals convicted of killing or assaulting law enforcement officers...sends a dangerous message that the consequences for attacking law enforcement are not severe".
+In a joint statement on January 22, 2025, the organizations said the pardon of "individuals convicted of killing or assaulting law enforcement officers...sends a dangerous message that the consequences for attacking law enforcement are not severe".

 Democrats

-The day of the pardon, Nancy Pelosi, who was Speaker of the House of Representatives during the January 6 attack, described the proclamation as "shameful" and a "outrageous insult" to police officers involved in and injured during the attack, and to the nation's justice system.
-Democratic California Senator Adam Schiff called the pardon "obscene".
-Senate Democratic Leader Chuck Schumer condemned the pardons, and remarked that Trump was leading the nation to a "Golden Age" for insurrectionary criminals.
+The day of the pardon, Nancy Pelosi, who was Speaker of the House of Representatives during the January 6 attack, called the proclamation "shameful" and an "outrageous insult" to police officers involved in and injured during the attack and to the nation's justice system.
+US Senator Adam Schiff called the pardon "obscene".
+Senate Democratic Leader Chuck Schumer condemned the pardons and said Trump was leading the nation to a "Golden Age" for insurrectionary criminals.

 On January 27, Senator Patty Murray introduced a symbolic resolution to condemn Trump for pardoning the rioters.
 It was co-sponsored by all Senate Democrats and no Senate Republicans.